nativlevy/FairCap/README.md

 # Greedy Fair Prescription Rules Algorithm
 In this project, we implement a 3-step algorithms that generate prescriptions(rules) to increase/decrease the value of an attribute.
 Meanwhile, we can protecting a specified group by setting a minimum coverage of each rule, or that of a rule set.
 We can also proctect this group by capping the gap between the difference of benefit protected and non-protected group get.
 The algorithm can be broken down into 3 steps: group mining, treatment mining and rule selection.
-The details can be found in the [paper]()
+The details can be found in the paper (PDF can be found in this git repo).

 ## Setup <a name="setup"></a>